gatsbyjs/gatsby/docs/blog/2019-06-25-profitable-agency-wordpress/index.md

 You know what I'm talking about.
 Their conference slide decks always have the same structure:

-## SLIDE 1: WordPress is slow.
+## SLIDE 1: WordPress is slow

-## SLIDE 2: WordPress is not secure.
+## SLIDE 2: WordPress is not secure

 ## SLIDE 3: WordPress is old

-## FINAL SLIDE: So use our NewThing.
+## FINAL SLIDE: So use our NewThing

 Skeptical minds in the audience might sit back and laugh each time: